Department of Defense Cybersecurity Scholarship Program (CySP)

 Scholarship Comparison: DoD CySP vs. NSF SFS in UCF

 - After graduation, CySP requires job placement in DoD; SFS requires job services in a federal, state, local, or tribal Government organization (such as NSA, FBI, DoD, DoE, DHS, Army, Air Force, etc. Here is a list of agencies).

-- A senior undergraduate, or a second-year master student can apply CySP because CySP provide one-year scholarship; SFS provides multi-year scholarship so students with one year left before graduation are not preferred in our SFS recruitment.
+- A senior undergraduate, or a second-year master student can apply CySP because CySP provides one-year scholarship; SFS provides multi-year scholarship so students with one year left before graduation are not considered in our SFS recruitment.